Bryantellius/react_pokedex_project/README.md

 ### Objective

-- You objective is to call an API that returns a list of pokemon.
+- Your objective is to call an API that returns a list of pokemon.
 You will display the pokemon to the screen.
 You will provide a few search functionalities for filtering the display of pokemon.
 You may use class components or react hooks, your preference.
 Below are instructions:

 ### Instructions